maspen/predict_system_outages/README.md

-# Predicting System Outages Using Classification
+### Predicting System Outages Using Classification

-## Business Understanding
+**Matt Aspen**

+#### Executive summary

 The purpose of this project is to determine if there is a way to predict whether a computer system ('system' in this context has several meanings: a series of computer clusters, a computer cluster and a node within a cluster) will experience an outage.

+#### Rationale

+Having worked as a SRE (Site Reliability Engineer) in the past, I found that system failures were disruptive to the organization and involved a lot of anxious energy from (sometimes) many people.
+The idea to tackle this problem arose from my experience in this role.
+Specifically, if we can predict when a system failure is to happen (and where, in what "system"), is it possible to minimilze the risk to an organization and the stress to its employees by deploying premptive measures (eg. scaling a system, diverting traffic) __before__ a failure occurs.
+And, automating this process to further minimize human intervention.

+#### Research Question

+Having historical data containing outage history (reasons) for a given computer system, is it possible to predict when an "outage" is to occur?

+#### Data Sources

 The data used for this effort was from the [Los Alamos Ultrascale Systems Research Center (USRC)](https://usrc.lanl.gov/data/failure-data.php), "USRC Data Sources Failure Data".
 This data is unique since there does not existst a robust (and large), publicly-available data set depicting system outages for a large-scale system of computer clusters spanning a significant period of time (December 1996 - November 2005).
 The data represents 24 computer clusters ranging from 1 to 1024 nodes each, using a combination of memory, memory types and CPU types (the actual "types" are represented numerically).
 This outage data was recorded manually for each system at the node level when an outage occured, when it was resolved and the reason for the outage.
 The reason for the utage include "Facilities, Hardware, Human Error, Network, Undetermined".

+#### Methodology

-## Data Understanding
+##### Data Understanding

 The 22 systems were put online at different times over this period and remained in service for varying durations.